pherbke/seneca/README.md

 - `issuer`: Contains the implementation for credential issuance.
   - `centralized`: Contains the implementation for centralized credential issuance.
   - `decentralized`: Contains the Threshold Signature Scheme implementation with a consortium-driven issuer setup for issuing verifiable credentials.
+- `holder`: Contains the wallet implementation for credential management by iOS and android users.
 - `verifier/zkp`: Contains the Zero-Knowledge Proof implementation for privacy-preserving verification.
-- `api`: Contains the API server to interact with the different components.
-- `client`: Contains the client-side application for users to manage their credentials.
-- `use_case`: Contains specific use case implementations and examples demonstrating how to use the Seneca system for various scenarios.
+- `use_case`: Contains use case implementations and examples demonstrating how to use the Seneca system for various scenarios.
   - `resume`: Contains the implementation for verifiable resume credentials.
   - `studentid`: Contains the implementation for student ID verifiable credentials for student cards.